quicwg/base-drafts/draft-ietf-quic-tls.md

 To ensure that a QUIC version downgrade is not forced by an attacker, version information is copied into the TLS handshake, which provides integrity protection for the QUIC negotiation.
-This does not prevent version downgrade during the handshake, though it means that such a downgrade causes a handshake failure.
+This does not prevent version downgrade prior to the completion of the handshake, though it means that a downgrade causes a handshake failure.

 TLS uses Application Layer Protocol Negotiation (ALPN) {{!RFC7301}} to select an application protocol.
 The application-layer protocol MAY restrict the QUIC